 Heath Hen Meadow Brook runs from Boxborough to Ft.
 Pond Brook in Acton.
-The brook flows through Shelburne Woodland, purchased by the town in 1997.
+The brook flows through Heath Hen Meadow Brook Conservation Area, purchased by the town in 1997 and other conserved land.

-Lake Boon +
+Lake Boon

 A Great Pond that straddles Hudson-Stow line.
 Once a millpond for the mills in Maynard, it is also referred to as Boon's Pond.
 Primary land use around perimeter is now residential with many former summer cottages.
 Lake has three sections connected by the Narrows and connected to the Assabet River by Bailey's Brook.
 Named after Matthew Boon who explored area in 1660s and was killed in King Philip's War in 1676.